Zixuan9913/MCP_tutorial/README.md

 ```
 As a local, I have to say, it's a decent plan to explore Haikou City!

-## Conclusion: How MCP Works Behind the Scenes?
+## 🧩 How MCP Works Behind the Scenes?

 After walking through the Haikou trip planning example, we can clearly see how MCP ties everything together.
 Let’s revisit the key questions:
 ### 1. What exactly is MCP?